RandyGaul/cute_framework/doc/protocol.md

 1. If the server is not in the list of IP addresses in the *connect token packet*, ignore the packet.
 2. If a client is already connected with the same IP address and port, ignore the packet.
+3. If a matching `client id` already connected, ignore the packet.
-3. Lookup in the *connect token cache* with the *connect token packet* `HMAC bytes` as the key.
+4. Lookup in the *connect token cache* with the *connect token packet* `HMAC bytes` as the key.
+If it is in the cache this means the token was already used; ignore the packet.
-	* The *connect token cache* is a key-value store, where the `HMAC bytes` are used to lookup IP address and port, and `client id`.
-It is recommended to use a rolling cache to automatically evict old entries that will have already timed-out.
+	* The *connect token cache* is a [set data structure](https://en.wikipedia.org/wiki/Set_(abstract_data_type)) where the `HMAC bytes` are used as the unique values.
+It is recommended to use a rolling cache to automatically evict old connect token entries that will have likely already expired.
-	1. If a matching IP address and port is in the *connect token cache*, ignore the packet.
-	2. If a matching `client id` is in the *connect token cache*, ignore the packet.
-4. Otherwise, insert the *connect token packet* into the *connect token cache* as described above.
 5. If the server is full, respond with a *connection denied packet*.
 6. Setup an *encryption state* with the client, keyed by the client IP address and port.
-If for any reason this operation fails, ignore the packet.

 The encryption state simply maps a client's IP address and port to the state stored within the *encryption state* (as described above).
 Exactly how this data is stored and with what data structure is left up to the implementation.
 It is recommended to allow more *encryption state*'s than the maximum capacity of clients, in order to effectively handle invalid connection attempts along with valid connection attempts gracefully.